Positive Behaviour Support

 We are flexible in our service delivery; the services are applied within a multi-tiered framework at the level of the individual and the level of larger systems including family homes, schools, social service programs and other facilities.
 This solely depends on the best interest of the individual and family.

 Working collaboratively with the individuals support networks in the development of Behaviour Support Plans is a key component in our Behaviour Support service delivery.
 An emphasis is placed on mentoring and coaching families and support staff with implementation and continual review of behaviour support.
 The frequency and timing of behavioural interventions is determined in consultation with the individuals support networks to ensure the best possible chance of success.
 We also conduct formal Behaviour Support training workshops specifically to a client’s support team or other organisations.

 Our behaviour support service delivery is enhanced with a collaborative team comprised of Developmental Educators, Teachers and Psychologists.
-Initial assessment and planning meetings along with ongoing plan development is coordinated under the direction and oversight of our Kate Pickering our Nursing Director and Carolyn Cole our Senior Clinical Psychologist.
+Initial assessment and planning meetings along with ongoing plan development is coordinated under the direction and oversight of our Developmental Educators and Senior Allied Health staff.